johanmodin/poe-timeless-jewel-multitool/README.md

 #### Site
 A (very) simple site for searching through the database of jewels for specific mods is available in the site folder.
 It is run with `python3 run_site.py` and hosted [locally](http://127.0.0.1:8080).
 It allows searching for mods by comparing the levenshtein distance to known mods as well as weighting them such that mods with widely different value magnitudes can be summed together in a meaningful way.

+Additionally, there is a feature for showing the latest jewel additions to the database.
+The mods shown in green when using this feature are the jewel's mods that are the most interesting based on a simple metric.
+This metric is simply the factor of how much greater that mod's value is than the average value of that mod, based on all jewels in the database.
+For example, if a jewel has a sum of 120% to Melee Critical Multiplier and the average jewel with that mod has, say, 40% to Melee Critical Multiplier, that mod would receive a score of 3.
+The mods displayed with a green background are the ones that had the highest such scores.

 ![alt text](https://github.com/johanahlqvist/poe-timeless-jewel-recorder/blob/master/site_example.png)